bokeh/bokeh/sphinx/source/docs/user_guide/bokehjs.rst

 ----------------

 Generally, the low-level models for plots and applications (such as guides, glyphs, widgets) match the Bokeh Python models exactly.
+The |reference guide|
-The :ref:`refguide` is therefore the primary reference for BokehJS models, even though it focuses on Python.
+is therefore the primary reference for BokehJS models, even though it focuses on Python.